-For assured protection on your Mississauga property, you can count on Remac Door & Hardware’s high security openings and top-notch services.
-Hardening an opening, so that it provides true high security capabilities, involves upgrading all elements of the openings including frames, doors and hardware.
-High security frames will typically be installed in masonry walls or steel-reinforced walls that require the appropriate anchoring.
+For assured protection on your building, you can count on Remac Door & Hardware for high-security hardware and doors.
+Improving an opening to provide high-security capabilities involves upgrading all elements of the openings, including frames, doors and hardware.
+The frames will typically be installed in masonry walls or steel-reinforced walls that require the appropriate anchoring.

 The frames can be upgraded from the typical 16 Ga to 14 Ga material and should always be welded properly.
-Hardware preparations for the high security hardware also need to be provided, and electric strikes, heavyweight hinges, multi-point locks and Grade 1 hardware are all common elements that need to be taken into account.
+Hardware preparations for the high-security hardware also need to be provided.
+Electric strikes, heavyweight hinges, multi-point locks and Grade 1 hardware are all common elements that need to be considered.

-High security doors typically require 16 Ga doors, often with steel stiffeners and weld seam edges.
-Again, the high security hardware being used needs to be accommodated with the required preparations and material can be upgraded to 14 Ga.
-If liters are installed, appropriate lite kits and glass should always be used.
+High-security doors typically require 16 Ga doors, often with steel stiffeners and weld seam edges.
+Again, the high-security hardware being used needs to be accommodated with the necessary preparations, and material can be upgraded to 14 Ga.
+If litres are installed, appropriate lite kits and glass should always be used.

-High security hardware typically means heavy-duty hinges, Grade 1 lock systems or multi-point lock systems.
+High-security hardware typically means heavy-duty hinges, Grade 1 lock systems or multi-point lock systems.
 Often, mortise locks or exit devices are used.
-Electrified hardware is another common element of high security openings.
-Electric strikes, electrified locks and electrified exit devices are often used to integrate with access control systems so that card readers, bio scanners or proximity readers can be used to control access.
+Electrified hardware is another common element of high-security openings.
+Electric strikes, electrified locks, and exit devices are often integrated with access control systems so that card readers, bio scanners, or proximity readers can control access.

-From our inventory, you can also choose specialty products for openings requiring ballistic ratings (bullet proof) or blast ratings.
-These are very expensive assemblies rated by the manufacturer and usually involve very long lead times and highly customized solutions.
+You can also choose specialty products for openings requiring ballistic ratings (bulletproof) or blast ratings from our inventory.
+These are costly assemblies rated by the manufacturer and usually involve long lead times and highly customized solutions.